YoshitakaMo/localcolabfold/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 </pre>If the version is 8.5.0 or older (e.g. CentOS 7, Rocky/Almalinux 8, etc.), install a new one and add `PATH` to it.
-4. Download `install_colabbatch_linux.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/YoshitakaMo/localcolabfold/main/install_colabbatch_linux.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabbatch_linux.sh</pre>About 5 minutes later, `colabfold_batch` directory will be created.
+4. Download `install_colabbatch_linux.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/YoshitakaMo/localcolabfold/main/install_colabbatch_linux.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabbatch_linux.sh</pre>About 5 minutes later, `localcolabfold` directory will be created.
 Do not move this directory after the installation.

     Keep the network unblocked.
 And **check the log** output to see if there are any errors.

-    If you find errors in the output log, the easiest way is to check the network and delete the colabfold_batch directory, then re-run the installation script.
+    If you find errors in the output log, the easiest way is to check the network and delete the localcolabfold directory, then re-run the installation script.

 5. Add environment variable PATH:<pre># For bash or zsh<br># e.g. export PATH="/home/moriwaki/Desktop/localcolabfold/colabfold-conda/bin:\$PATH"<br>export PATH="/path/to/your/localcolabfold/colabfold-conda/bin:\$PATH"</pre>
 It is recommended to add this export command to `~/.bashrc` and restart bash (`~/.bashrc` will be executed every time bash is started)